BlinkReceipt/blinkreceipt-ios/README.md

 binary "https://raw.githubusercontent.com/BlinkReceipt/blinkreceipt-ios/master/BlinkReceiptStatic.json" ~> 1.8
 ```

-After editing your `Cartfile`, run `carthage update` and then add the framework to your project as described in the Quick Start above
+After editing your `Cartfile`, run `carthage update --use-xcframeworks` and then add the framework to your project as described in the Quick Start above

 ## Standalone Installation

 If you do not use a dependency manager:

 - Download the latest release from the [Releases](https://github.com/BlinkReceipt/blinkreceipt-ios/releases) tab
-- Unzip and drag `BlinkReceiptStatic.framework` into your XCode project
+- Unzip and drag `BlinkReceiptStatic.xcframework` into your XCode project
-- In your target's settings, in the General tab, scroll down to `Frameworks, Libraries, and Embedded Content` and change the `Embed` value for `BlinkReceiptStatic.framework` to `Embed & Sign`
+- In your target's settings, in the General tab, scroll down to `Frameworks, Libraries, and Embedded Content` and change the `Embed` value for `BlinkReceiptStatic.xcframework` to `Embed & Sign`

 ## Integration